ashishadscft/PCC-module-stability/README.md

 Don't divide if count in ls_old.dat file is equal to zero.

-Output of the ratio of counts using comparelsdotdat_express.C code is shown in compare_lsdotdat_hist_Run2018A_newveto_ratio.png image.
+Output of the division of counts using comparelsdotdat_express.C code is shown in compare_lsdotdat_hist_Run2018A_newveto_ratio.png image.
 But probably, in this graph, division is not done by considering same lumi section corresponding to same run number.